Home > Blog >

 • Generates and scans barcodes so mobile robots and human workers can update transactions without manual entry.

-• Integrates with ecommerce platforms and carriers to orchestrate goods-to-person and shipping workflows.
+• Integrates with ecommerce platforms and carriers to orchestrate goods-to-person and automated shipping workflows.

 • Provides reports on warehouse tasks, order aging, and fulfillment SLAs to identify automation opportunities.